CSRG-Group/dcs-notes.github.io/_cs118/part7.md

 pre: part6
 ---

-# Generics and the Java Class Library

 By this point, you're most likely familiar with how to create your own classes, how to create subclasses, and how you can use abstract classes and interfaces to broadly define behaviour.

+## Why Generics

 Using **generics** in your code makes it **safer** and **more reusable**, notably it allows